mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-procedures.md

 ## User-Defined Procedures

 A `Function` is a series of Python statements begins by a `def`, followed by the function name and enclosed in parenthesis.
 A Function may or may not return a value.
-A `Function` procedure can take arguments (constants, variables, or expressions that are passed by a calling procedure).
-If a `Function` procedure has no arguments, its `def` statement should include an empty set of parentheses `()`.
+A Function procedure can take arguments (constants, variables, or expressions that are passed by a calling procedure).
+If a Function procedure has no arguments, its `def` statement should include an empty set of parentheses `()`.
 Parameters can also be defined within the paranthesis.
 The parenthesis are followed by a colon (:) to end the first line.

 The end of the function is marked by the loss of whitespace in the next line of the code (ending the code block).
 It is common practice to use a `return` statement followed by the arguement to return a value.
 You amay also finish a funtion with a return stanement and a simple colon (;).

 In the following example, the Celsius `def` calculates degrees Celsius from degrees Fahrenheit.
-When the `def` is called from the `ConvertTemp` `def` procedure, a variable containing the argument value is passed to the `def`.
+When the def is called from the `ConvertTemp` def procedure, a variable containing the argument value is passed to the def.
 The result of the calculation is returned to the calling procedure and displayed in a message box.

 ```python
 def Celsius(fDegrees):